Benny902/week5-ci-cd/REFLECTION.md

 - npm ci strictly installs from package-lock.json, is faster, and ensures a clean, reproducible install — ideal for CI pipelines.

 ## Improvements:
-For a production pipeline, we’d add test coverage thresholds, split deploys for staging and production, and include security scans.
-Reusable workflows would also help reduce duplication and improve maintainability.
+For production, we’d add test coverage checks, separate deploys for staging and production, and include security scans.
+We’d also clean up repeated code by using reusable workflows.